diumenge, 3 de novembre del 2024

 Then will come the phase that those who think they'll avoid jail (or Hell) are waiting for: sharing out the aid and recovery funds.
 Remember the earthquake in 1980 near Naples (as mentioned in Ferrante's My Beautiful Friend book)?
 Of the 40 billion which was supposed to help, it sounds like (wikipedia) only about 1/4 of the money, 9 billion, was actually used for real aid and victims; the rest was pocketed by corruption*

->Footnote: regarding the Valencian government's politician "in charge" of emergency services; all we know of his agenda for Tuesday (with weather services offering constant warnings) is he had a 'working lunch' with a bull-fighting association.
-Nothing was heard of him then till on Thursday when he tweeted a photo saying he'd been straight into work at 11 am (sic) on Wednesday to deal with the emergency.
+>Footnote: regarding one of the Valencian government's politicians "in charge" of emergency services; all we know of his agenda for Tuesday (with weather services offering constant warnings) is he had a 'working lunch' with a bull-fighting association.
+Nothing was heard of him then till on Friday when he tweeted a photo saying he'd been straight into work at 11 o'clock (sic) on Wednesday to deal with the emergency.
+It has turned out too (since writing the first version of this), that the President of the regional government himself was at a private 'lunch' and out of reach on the Tuesday of the catastrophe and didn't turn up at the emergency meeting (called at 17.30 but inoperative as no one really grasped what was happening or wanted to take a decision) until 19.00.

 [*we'll leave for another day the levels of corruption, bribery and ignorance which led to the decades of barely-regulated urban planning behind this disaster]